binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 ![_config.yml]({{ site.baseurl }}/images/pbr/fresnel2.png?style=centerme)

-In this approximation of Cook-Torrance calculations are split and baked into the environment cubemap, and in to a lookup table of Fresnel given surface roughness and viewing angle.
+In this approximation of Cook-Torrance calculations are split and baked into the environment map, and in to a lookup table of Fresnel given surface roughness and viewing angle.
 This is the 'split sum' approximation.

 ![_config.yml]({{ site.baseurl }}/images/pbr/dfg_2.png?style=centerme)